ChrisMacNaughton/chrismacnaughton.github.com/_posts/2019-05-21-namespacing-zaza.md

 As a part of this work to split out the OpenStack specific tests, we decided to remodel Zaza with a nice namespacing.
 There are now only a couple of root targets in the Zaza package, `zaza.charm_lifecycle`, `zaza.charm_tests`, `zaza.utilities`, `zaza.controller`, and `zaza.model`.
 This core package should stay fairly stable at this point.

-What this reworking allows, if they wish, is for other projects to namespace their tests inside the `zaza` namespace as well.
+What this reworking allows is for other projects, if they wish, to namespace their tests inside the `zaza` namespace as well.
 For example, I could write an Elk Stack series of tests, which may be generally useful to the different components.
 I could then create my `zaza.elk` package, and embed all of my tests in there!
 This would allow you to share your common tests as a normal Python package and reference your tests in the `tests.yaml` within the zaza namespace, such as:

 ~~~yaml
 tests: